-Guilin has been on my bucket list for years.
+Guilin has been on my things to do in China bucket list for years.
 After all, according to the Chinese it has “the finest landscape under heaven” and the surrounding scenery has inspired Chinese landscape paintings for centuries.
 It even features on the Chinese 20 Yuan banknote.

 Li River Cruise

-The Li River Cruise is the most famous sightseeing trip in the region.
-The cruise takes around 4 – 5 hours as it meanders down the river for 83 kilometres from Guilin to Yangshuo.
+The Li River Cruise is the most famous of all Guilin things to do.
+This Guilin sightseeing cruise takes around 4 – 5 hours as it meanders down the river for 83 kilometres from Guilin to Yangshuo.

-Each boat has viewing decks on the roof and at the back.
+Each boat on the Guilin river cruise has viewing decks on the roof and at the back.
 Do not forget your camera, as you will want to take photos at every turn in the river.

-Bamboo rafting along the Yulong River was definitely one of the highlights of our trip to Guilin with kids.
-The Yulong River is a small tributary of the great Li River and bamboo rafting along here is one of the most popular things to do in Yangshuo.
+Bamboo rafting along the Yulong River was definitely one of the highlights of our Guilin trip.
+This Yangshuo River is a small tributary of the great Li River and bamboo rafting along here is one of the most popular things to do in Yangshuo.

 Each bamboo raft holds just two passengers, and your ‘gondolier’ will do all the hard work so you can sit back and enjoy.
 It is a very relaxing experience, as the rafts float gently down the river, giving you plenty of time to take in the scenery of the surrounding Yangshuo moutains.

 You can cycle through the countryside to reach the bamboo rafting launch site, but be aware that you first need to navigate the city traffic and so you will need to decide if you are comfortable doing this with your kids on board.